swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 Code must first be organized in a way that allows for reuse.
 We define a _package_ to be
 a grouping of software and associated resources intended for distribution.
-Packages are identified by a chosen name, and may include additional information, such as a list of authors and license information.
+Packages are identified by a chosen name and may include additional information, such as a list of authors and license information.